frida/frida-website/_docs/javascript-api.md

     containing:

     -   `address`: Address that this symbol is for, as a `NativePointer`.
-    -   `name`: Name of the symbol, as a string.
+    -   `name`: Name of the symbol, as a string, or null if unknown.
-    -   `moduleName`: Module name owning this symbol, as a string.
+    -   `moduleName`: Module name owning this symbol, as a string, or null if unknown.
-    -   `fileName`: File name owning this symbol, as a string.
+    -   `fileName`: File name owning this symbol, as a string, or null if unknown.
-    -   `lineNumber`: Line number in `fileName`, as a number.
+    -   `lineNumber`: Line number in `fileName`, as a number, or null if unknown.

     You may also call `toString()` on it, which is very useful when combined with `Thread.backtrace()`: